 How Long Does it Take to Heal from a Dislocated Knee?

 A long time!
 Some knee dislocations can take a year for recovery.
 This includes surgery and rehabilitation.
 The severity of ligament damage and repair will determine some of the length of recovery time.
-If nerves are compromised, it may take longer.
+If nerves are compromised, it will take longer.
 In severe cases, a full recovery may not be possible.

 How Do I Know if I Dislocated My Knee?

 If you have to ask this question, it’s not dislocated!
 Tremendous pain and deformity are involved when a knee is dislocated.
 Immediate medical attention is typically required to stabilize the injury and assess the severity

 Can you Pop a Dislocated Knee Back into Place?